opendp/opendp/docs/source/user/supporting-elements.rst

 The smoothed max divergence measure corresponds to approximate differential privacy, where distances are ``(epsilon, delta)`` tuples.

-Every :ref:`Measurement <measurements>` contains an output_measure, and compositors are always typed by a Measure.
+Every Measurement (:ref:`see listing <measurement-constructors>`) contains an output_measure, and compositors are always typed by a Measure.

 .. _relations: